 Care Oncology announces its first publication in a peer-reviewed journal

 Care Oncology is pleased to announce the publication of its preliminary results in treating patients suffering from glioblastoma.
-Using a combination of off-patent medicines which collectively target cancer metabolism, the Care Oncology protocol is used as an adjunctive treatment alongside patients’ standard of care (SoC) cancer therapies, working in conjunction with the NHS (or other primary treatment providers).
+Using a combination of medicines which are thought to/may/…collectively target cancer metabolism, the Care Oncology protocol is used as an adjunctive treatment alongside patients’ standard of care (SoC) cancer therapies.
 The treatment was administered by experienced doctors with specific training in the use of these medicines in an oncology setting concurrent with the SoC that patients were receiving at any point in time.

-The data was analysed by an independent auditing company (Cytel Inc.).
+The data was analyzed by an independent auditing company (Cytel Inc.).
 Survival outcomes from a group of 95 patients were compared to results from Public Health England database.
 Furthermore, Care Oncology’s approach of using old drugs which are known to be safe was validated, as side-effects were generally manageable.

 Care Oncology is an evidence-driven organization, and therefore the first peer-reviewed publication from the clinic in the UK focuses on how reliable evidence can be obtained from a real-world setting and combined with evidence from other sources to better understand causality, safety and efficacy.
-This approach is important for many reasons:

-Care Oncology will complete the study comparing outcomes to matched controls and undertaking additional prospective trials.
-Going forward, Care Oncology is planning a series of publications in glioblastoma and in other cancer types.
 The underlying mechanism of action of the Care Oncology treatment protocol targets a metabolic derangement which is a recognized hallmark of all cancer types.
 The clinic treats many other types of cancer and plans to collate data on its outcomes in ovarian, breast and pancreatic cancer, as well as other cancer types.

 The open-access publication in Frontiers in Pharmacology can be found here (link).